axieinfinity/ronin-documentation/docs/developers/ronin-wallet/integrate.md

+---
+description: Interact with Ronin Network dApps using Ronin Wallet.
+---

 # Integrate Ronin Wallet

 Ronin Wallet is a non-custodial crypto wallet.
 It is available as a browser extension and as a mobile application.
 Ronin Wallet lets you interact with Ronin Network Dapps and manage your assets.